ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab04.md

 # Learning Goals

 In this lab you will practice some of the key concepts from Chapter 4 of Guttag.
 This includes writing parameterized functions, developing test code and solving problems using recursion.
 You'll do some warm up recursive programs, predict and test what they do, and then top it all off by creating some very cool fractal art.
-We will build on this in the subsequent lab.

 Your learning goals are: